Skip to main content

 Review the Documents and Evidence

 Evidence is key in an NCAT hearing.
 Your ability to present strong, clear, and relevant evidence can significantly influence the outcome.
-Gather all documents that support your case, such as:
+Make sure you gather all documents that support your case, including NCAT evidence requirements such as:

 • Contracts or agreements